LawPath/data-analysis/README.md

 ```
 pipenv shell
  ```
 4. Use NPM to generate a Pipfile.lock file to manage dependencies.
-To do so, use the following steps:
+To do so, use the following steps:<br />
-Step 4.1: Run:
+Step 4.1: Run: <br />
 ```
 npm init
 ```
-Step 4.2: Accept all default configurations when running npm init, and enter "yes" at the end when prompted.
+Step 4.2: Accept all default configurations when running npm init, and enter "yes" at the end when prompted.<br />
-Step 4.3: Run:
+Step 4.3: Run: <br />
 ```
 npm install --save serverless-python-requirements
 ```
-5. Deploy the app by running:
+5. Deploy the app by running: <br />
 ```
 sls deploy
 ```